derickson/derickson.github.io/_posts/2017-08-02-label-based-access-contolr.md

 </pre>

-Notice this is [locical conjuction](https://en.wikipedia.org/wiki/Logical_conjunction) (aka a big AND) of smaller AND, OR, and scalar comparison statments.
+Notice this is a [logical conjuction](https://en.wikipedia.org/wiki/Logical_conjunction) (aka a big AND) of smaller AND, OR, and scalar comparison statments.

 ## Annotating Beer With Percolator